Residue sums for superconformal indices: Convergent residue sums

-we will show that the residue sum converges and the contribution from the origin vanishes.\footnote{More precisely, there are two choices of reduced measure in \eqref{eq:vandermonde-replacement}.
+we show that the residue sum associated to the second contour in \eqref{eq:contour-decomp} converges and that the ``contribution from the origin'' vanishes!\footnote{More precisely, there are two choices of reduced measure in \eqref{eq:vandermonde-replacement}.
 Using the above yields a convergent residue sum when closing the contour inside the unit circles, with vanishing residue at the origin.
 Using the other will yield a convergent residue sum when closing the contour outside the unit circles, with vanishing residue at infinity.} This gives rise to a closed form formula for the superconformal index.
-As we will see in due course, it complements various other closed form formulas for the index.
+As we will see in due course, it complements various other known closed form formulas.